andewkuehne/helmit/README.md

 Helmit is a tool for validating, linting, and testing Helm charts.
 It provides a simple command-line interface for loading charts and running tests.

+## Requirements

+Helm  must be installed in your environment to use Helmit.
+Please make sure to install the appropriate version of Helm before using Helmit.
+You can find more information about how to install Helm in the [official Helm documentation](https://helm.sh/docs/intro/install/).

 ## Usage

 To validate and lint a chart: